belkadan/jekyll-shadowbox/README.md

 This is a theme for the [Jekyll][] site generator which supports the following common blog features:

 - Tags (via "tags" metadata in a post)
+- Categories (using subdirectories, untested with "categories" metadata)
 - Atom feeds
 - Monthly and yearly archive pages
 - [Disqus][] comments
 - Automatic post summaries (if the [Nokogiri][] and [htmlentities][] gems are installed)
 - Manual post summaries by ending a paragraph with `<--more-->`
+- Hiding things from the front page and main newsfeed (using `no_news: true`)
 - `include`-ing files to be processed by a converter
 - `highlight`-ing Markdown code blocks (i.e. you can indent Liquid-highlighted code, so it looks better in a Markdown or Textile context)
 - Post directories.
 Instead of naming your post `YYYY-MM-DD-Title.md`, you can make a directory named `YYYY-MM-DD-Title/` and anything inside it will be copied to the proper place.
 (You probably want to put an `index.markdown` or `index.textile` inside that folder.)